 Lake Minnewanka is a popular day use area a 20-minute drive from the Town of Banff.
 A majestic mountain lake surrounded by Rocky Mountain peaks, Lake Minnewanka is one of the best spots to have a picnic in Banff.

-You can also enjoy a beautiful lake cruise on Lake Minnewanka or go for a very scenic hike along the lakeshore to Stewart Canyon.
+You can also enjoy a beautiful lake cruise on Lake Minnewanka, or enjoy one of these stunning Lake Minnewanka hiking trails, such as the easy Stewart Canyon hike or the longer but very scenic hike along Lake Minnewanka lakeshore.

 Being one of the most popular day use areas in Banff, Lake Minnewanka has a very large, free parking lot.